 Horatia soon learnt Nelson had been her real father.
 However, she did not publicly acknowledge that Lady Emma had been her mother.
 She lived a peaceful and happy life and died 6th March 1881, aged 81.

-HMS Victory had become considered by the Admiralty too old and in too great a disrepair to stay as a first-rate ship.
+HMS Victory was considered by the Admiralty too old and in too great a disrepair to stay as a first-rate ship.
 In November 1807 the ship became relegated to second-rate, then during 1811 became a troopship.
-In 1812 HMS Victory became relocated to Portsmouth as a floating depot, then from 1813 to 1817 a prison ship.
+In 1812 HMS Victory was relocated to Portsmouth as a floating depot, then from 1813 to 1817 a prison ship.
 After having extensive structural work, the ship was once again a first-rate battleship.

-January 1824, HMS Victory had become the Port Admirals flagship for Portsmouth Harbour.
+January 1824, HMS Victory became the Port Admiral’s flagship for Portsmouth Harbour.
 The Admiralty issued orders for the ship to be broken up during 1831, however this led to a public outcry.
-Initially a number of visits from the public and royals over the years led to the Victory becoming restored, and given a permanent location within a drydock in Portsmouth.
+Initially a number of visits from the public and royals over the years led to the Victory being restored, and given a permanent location within a drydock in Portsmouth.

-Every year since the death of Nelson, a special ‘Sea Service’ is done on the Sunday closest to Trafalgar Day, wreaths are laid at Nelsons tomb.
+Every year since the death of Nelson, a special ‘Sea Service’ is done on the Sunday closest to Trafalgar Day and wreaths are laid at Nelsons tomb.